 Plan.
 Summer is a distinct season.
 What will be your focus?
 Set priorities.
 Put the big rocks in the jar first.
 A little planning goes a long way.
 Review your annual plan if you have one.
 The easiest thing is to just let it happen day-by-day, but that's typically the least effective.
 I regularly assume I can do way more than is possible.
 Do you have 100 things you want to do?
 Choose your top 2 or 3 and make them the priority.
 Being intentional toward the big goals often has the added benefit of making you more intentional (and more productive) with the little things on your to-do list.

 Pray.
 Ask God for wisdom and guidance.
-What does He want you to do with the summer, the longer, less-structured days?
+What does He want you to do with the summer's longer, less-structured days?
 The hours of more time with your children?

 Pray more.
 Read more of the Bible, and study what you read.
 Take advantage of later starts without the pressure to get your kids to school, or to get school started.
 Spend a longer time reading the Bible each morning, relishing the absence of "the school-bus-is-coming" pressure.